bjcosta/landscaping/README.md

   * There is no point in planting strange fruit we will only eat occasionally, or only one person in the family eats, prefer planting staples especially for much larger trees as they will have the highest impact on our consumption and take up a lot of space
   * This comes back to the idea of trying to have as big an impact on sustainability as possible.
 I like the idea of having weird and wonderful fruit, but if we are not going to use it then give it a much lower priority as we have limited space

-This is a very large topic, you can find details on how I have worked through this at [plants/README.md](plants/README.md)
+This is a large topic, I have documented a lot more information about it on the page on [Plant Selection and Positioning](plants/README.md)

 # Fowl (Chickens)

 Using chickens or pheasants as part of a suburban ecosystem is hugely beneficial.
 They perform multiple different duties that help in the recycling of waste and health of the overall garden.

-Most likely we will include some bantam chickens, however if we are unable to do that due to various constraints, I will consider using spotted pheasants or other form of fowl.
+Most likely we will include some bantam chickens (because they are smaller and require less space), however if we are unable to do that due to various constraints, I will consider using spotted pheasants or other form of fowl.
 They are good at:
-* Recycling human waste converting to manure good for the garden
+* Recycling human waste converting to manure that is good fertalizer for the garden
 * Cleaning bugs from lower storey plants
 * Scratching around and aerating the soil
 * Providing meat and eggs